MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 ## Quick business Analysis / Labor savings : Tableau
 https://youtu.be/d1MGy-Aqkeo

--Tableau is easier to use to quickly answer a business question :
+- Tableau is easier to use to quickly answer a business question :
 	-Sales by Salesperson : 4 seconds in Tableau / 4 seconds in Power BI.
 	-Sales  and CP% by Salesperson : 5 seconds in Tableau / 17 seconds in Power BI.
 	-who's meeting the 50% GP goal : 16 seconds in Tableau / 43 seconds in Power BI.
--Regular Dashboard : 4 min 30 in Tableau / 7 min 25s in Power BI.
+- Regular Dashboard : 4 min 30 in Tableau / 7 min 25s in Power BI.

 Management Issue :
 * -> For a better productivity and labor savings (25%) : choose Tableau.